openstack-archive/infra-manual/doc/source/testing.rst

 information may be useful when creating new jobs or debugging existing jobs.

-Our test environment is currently set up in two buckets.
-The first is made up of unprivileged single use VMs.
-The second are static VMs with specific credentials giving jobs access to specific services.
-When your jobs are started they will run on one of these two types of instances.

 Unprivileged Single Use VMs
 ===========================

-The vast majority of your jobs will run here.
+All jobs currently run on these nodes.
 These are single use VMs booted in OpenStack clouds.
 You should start here unless you know you have a reason to use a privileged VM.